 Combining tar with find for selective archiving

-Using find, we can selectively include files in our archive based on criteria like modification time or size.
+Using find, you can selectively include files in an archive based on criteria like modification time or size.

 Example: archiving files modified in the last 7 days